 A step-by-step guide with screenshots to get you started in less than 30 minutes

-Eclipse + Force.com IDE has been one of popular options for doing development on Salesforce’s Force.com platform.
+Eclipse + Force.com IDE has been one of the popular options for doing development on Salesforce’s Force.com platform.
 A couple of years back I posted a step by step guide on how to install and configure Force.com IDE on Eclipse.
-However with Spring 18 Release of Salesforce, Salesforce has discontinued any future releases of Force.com IDE tool.
+However, with Spring 18 Release of Salesforce, Salesforce has discontinued any future releases of Force.com IDE tool.
 Mavensmate has been another popular open source Force.com IDE tool for many developers but even that has been discontinued.

 You can continue to use the Salesforce GUI or Developer Console for writing custom codes and that is okay for the lightweight development.
-But for heavy development work, you need a professional development tool that offers you advanced features like integration with source control, syntax highlighting, auto completion, debugger, offline editing etc. Visual Studio Code (or VS Code in short) is one of the most popular source code editor among developers.
+But for heavy development work, you need a professional development tool that offers you advanced features like integration with source control, syntax highlighting, auto-completion, debugger, offline editing, etc. Visual Studio Code (or VS Code in short) is one of the most popular source code editors among developers.
 This is a tool developed by Microsoft and has all the features highlighted above.
 One of the great things about VS code is that it has its own marketplace where 3rd parties can develop extensions to use within VS Code.
 And this is exactly what Salesforce has done.
-Developed an extension for VS Code for developing applications on Salesforce platform.
+Developed an extension for VS Code for developing applications on the Salesforce platform.
 And the cherry on the top is that all this is FREE

-Earlier, Salesforce CLI & Salesforce Extensions for VS Code mainly supported supported development with Scratch Orgs.
+Earlier, Salesforce CLI & Salesforce Extensions for VS Code mainly supported development with Scratch Orgs.
 No Sandboxes and/or dev orgs.
 However, after Dreamforce 2018, these tools now seem to be having support for doing development against any kind of orgs – Sandbox, dev orgs or scratch orgs.
 (IMPORTANT: This is still in open beta as of this writing)